google/trillian/docs/Feature_Implementation_Matrix.md

 ### Trillian Log V2 (Skylog)

 Skylog is an append-only log with considerably higher throughput and lower integration latency than the v1 log.
-It currently exists only in prototype form, but is being developed.
+It currently exists as internal prototype.

 ### Trillian Map